Computationally accelerated experimental materials characterization -- drawing inspiration from high-throughput simulation workflows: Introduction

+Experimental materials science is similarly shifting from manual, human-guided sample-by-sample synthesis and testing of individual samples towards HT (combinatorial) synthesis combined with HT characterization.
+Materials discovery in particular necessitates the screening of a practically unlimited amount of compositions and processing routes for specific functional properties~\cite{Ludwig2019}.
 Samples in HT synthesis and characterization typically come in the form of composition spread materials libraries (CSML)~\cite{koinuma2004combinatorial}.
-Conventionally, CSMLs are characterized by measuring chemical composition, structure, mechanical, optical, electrical, etc. by (semi-)automated measurement systems on a given number of pre-defined measurement areas, typically several 100s.
-This degree of automation reduces the input of scientists and the time for measurements in the characterization and analysis workflow.
+Conventionally, CSMLs are characterized by measuring chemical composition, structure, mechanical, optical, electrical, etc. properties by (semi-)automated measurement systems on a given number of pre-defined measurement areas, typically several 100s.
+This degree of automation reduces the input of scientists and the time for measurements in characterization and analysis workflows.
 Similarly, the analysis of the resulting relatively large datasets is challenging and often presents a substantial part of the total time needed for characterization.
-With several measurements on one CSML sample, combinatorial synthesis and HT characterization have similar challenges for data management~\cite{banko2020fast} as HT simulation campaigns and the benefits provided by integrated development environments (IDEs) are equally desirable for experimental data and workflows.
-Experimental data is often generated on distributed measurement instruments without or with limited metadata or data formatting standards.
+With several measurements on one CSML sample, combinatorial synthesis and HT characterization have similar challenges for data management~\cite{banko2020fast,Kraus2024} as HT simulation campaigns and the benefits provided by integrated development environments (IDEs) are equally desirable for experimental data and workflows.
+Experimental data is often generated on distributed measurement instruments without or only limited metadata or data formatting standards.
 And, similar to the approach taken for simulations, increasingly more automation and orchestration is incorporated into experimental materials science, e.g. BluesSky~\cite{Allan2019}, ChemOS~\cite{Roch2020}, or HELAO~\cite{Rahmanian2022}, including the benefits valid for HT simulation campaigns when using integrated development environments.
 A recent review of approaches can be found in~\cite{Benayad2022}.
-What is, however, still missing from all existing experiment-focused approaches is an interface to the computational domain.
+What is, however, still missing from all existing experiment-focused approaches is a direct interface to the computational domain.